LYZhelloworld/Hello-Old-Driver-Go/src-go/README.md

 Options:
   -d string
-        Domain used to get the feed (default "liuli.uk") -h    Show help
+        Domain used to get the feed (auto checks domain if not given) -h    Show help
   -p string
         Protocol used to get the feed, like "http" or "https" (default "https")